 It’s important that your baby gets all the nutrients they need for their rapid growth and development.
 The best way to ensure your baby gets enough milk is to respond to their hunger cues.
 If their appetite suddenly increases, it doesn’t necessarily mean they’re ready to start weaning; they may just be going through a growth spurt.
 The Department of Health and the World Health Organisation (WHO) recommend that breast milk should be the sole source of nutrition for the first six months of life and then as a continuing source of nutrition with a mixed diet up to two years of age and beyond2.
 This is because the digestive system at three months of age is not yet mature enough for solid food – even purées.

 The best way to tell if your baby is getting enough milk is to listen to them.
 If they want to breastfeed more frequently, your body will adapt and produce more milk.

-For advice on whether your baby is getting enough milk, read our article.
+For advice on whether your baby is getting enough breast milk, read our article.

 Ways to stimulate your baby’s mind and body

 An easy way to help increase your baby’s muscle strength is to place a moving or musical mobile above their cot, just beyond reach, so they have to grab at it.
 This will also improve